International investment agreement: Bilateral investment treaties

 To a large extent, the international legal aspects of the relationship between countries and foreign investors are addressed bilaterally between two countries.
 The conclusion of BITs has evolved from the second half of the 20th century onwards, and today these agreements constitute a key component of the contemporary international law on foreign investment.
 The United Nations Conference on Trade and Development (UNCTAD) defines BITs as "agreements between two countries for the reciprocal encouragement, promotion and protection of investments in each other's territories by companies based in either country."
 While the basic content of BITs has largely remained the same over the years, focusing on investment protection as the core issue, matters reflecting public policy concerns (e.g. health, safety, essential security or environmental protection) have in recent years more frequently been incorporated into BITs.

 A typical BIT starts with a preamble that outlines the general intention of the agreement and provisions on its scope of application.
 This is followed by a definition of key terms, clarifying amongst others the meanings of "investment" and "investor".
 BITs then address issues related to the admission and establishment of foreign investments, including standards of treatment enjoyed by foreign investors (minimum standard of treatment, fair and equitable treatment, full protection and security, national treatment and most-favored nation treatment).
 The free transfer of funds across national borders in connection with a foreign investment is usually also regulated in BITs.
 Moreover, BITs deal with the issue of expropriation or damage to an investment, determining how much and how compensation would be paid to the investor in such a situation.
 They also specify the degree of protection and compensation that investors should expect in situations of war or civil unrest.
 Another core element of BITs relates to the settlement of disputes between an investor and the country in which the investment took place.
-These provisions, often called investor-state dispute settlement, usually mention the forums to which investors can resort for establishing international arbitral tribunals (e.g. ICSID, UNCITRAL or ICC) and how this relates to proceedings in host countries' domestic courts.
+These provisions, often called investor-state dispute settlement provisions, usually mention the forums to which investors can resort for establishing international arbitral tribunals (e.g. ICSID, UNCITRAL or ICC) and how this relates to proceedings in host countries' domestic courts.
 BITs also typically include a clause on State-State dispute settlement.
 Finally, BITs usually refer to the time frame of the treaty, clarifying how the agreement is extended and terminated, and specifying to what extent investments conducted prior to conclusion and ratification of the treaty are covered.